pierluc-io/pokedex/readme.md

 * `index.html` is the page template;
 * `favicon.ico` is the icon you see in the browser tab;
 * `src/index.js` is the JavaScript entry point.

-You can delete or rename the other files.

-You may create subdirectories inside `src`.
-For faster rebuilds, only files inside `src` are processed by Webpack.
-You need to **put any JS and CSS files inside `src`**, or Webpack won’t see them.

-You can, however, create more top-level directories.
-They will not be included in the production build so you can use them for things like documentation.

 >**Known Issue:**
 >